The Life of Q

 Q even had an impact on me.
 I first wrote this story in March 2016 while I was in Barcelona staying with a friend.
 I came back to Florence and quickly wrote the story down.
 When I wrote it, I pictured a guy that I went to school with.
 He commited suicide when he was 16.
 I remember seeing his older brother always looking so sad and refusing to talk about it.
 I later heard that my friend from school was gay, or at least he thought he might be.
 The rumour mill at school had been big and the story quickly evolved into a realisation that our dear young friend, may have commited suicide rather than face the turbulence of coming out.
 We were distraught; not just because he was a beautiful looking guy, but because he was an intelligent guy and was probably one of those people who would have done great things in his life.
 A life that ended so abruptly at 16.
 It stuck with me for a lifetime.

 So when I first wrote Q – and because I did so as an adult – I grieved for my school-friend with adult feelings for the very first time.
 When I wrote Q, I cried.
 When I edited Q, I cried again.
 When I changed the ending and edited and added Jackie, I cried.
 By the time the book went to the beta readers, I was a mess.
 I put the book on pre sale at Amazon and Smashwords and I made it free.
 I did this, because I want everyone to read the story.
-One day, nobody will end their lives because of their sexual preferences.
+One day, nobody will end their lives because of their sexual preferences and if I can help towards that, then that’s what it was all for.

 Unfortunately, Q has been in my head since I published the book.
 I can’t get past what happened to him.
 In real life, this is what happened to my friend.
 But this is a book, a book that I have control over.
 Then it hit me…and I wondered…did Q…really…die.